-2015 was a pretty busy year for French director Alice winocour.
-Associated, as screenwriter, with Deniz Gamze Ergüven’s Foreign Language Oscar nominee Mustang, her second feature as a director, Disorder , made its way unto the Un Certain Regard selection at the Cannes Film Festival.
+2015 was a pretty busy year for French director Alice Winocour.
+Associated, as screenwriter, with Deniz Gamze Ergüven’s Foreign Language Oscar nominee Mustang, her second feature as a director, Disorder, made its way into the Un Certain Regard selection at the Cannes Film Festival.

 Disorder follows Vincent, a retired soldier suffering from post-traumatic stress disorder.
 He is hired to protect the wife and child of a wealthy businessman.
 Vincent perceives constant threats.
 Is he right or is it the result of his trauma?

 Vincent is played by Belgian actor Matthias Schoenaerts, who’s been around for a while and made it big in the 2010’s.
-He played the lead in the academy award nominated Rundskop and in Jacques Audiard’s De rouille et d’os (Rust and bones – 2012).
+He played the lead in the academy award nominated Rundskop and in Jacques Audiard’s De Rouille et d’Os (Rust and Bones, 2012).
 Sadly, he seems already typecast as the brute grunting around trying to make something out of the one and a half page screenplay.
-And Diane Kruger play is wooden.
+And Diane Kruger’s play is wooden.
 She never seems to fully relate to her son being in danger.
 She would get more options to move us by playing a ping pong table in a Pixar movie.

 The only great thing about Disorder comes from the people who did the music score.
 They used the pseudonym Gessafelstein which is a good idea since they should go into hiding for destroying the art of film music in such vulgar manners.